My Vinyl Weighs a Ton

 My Vinyl Weighs a Ton is the debut studio album by American hip hop producer and DJ Peanut Butter Wolf.
 It was released in 1999 on his own record label, Stones Throw Records, in conjunction with Copasetik Records.
 It peaked at number 44 on the UK Independent Albums Chart.
 On the week of March 1, 1999, it reached number 1 on the KTUH Top 30 chart.

 Critical reception

-John Bush of AllMusic gave the album 4.5 stars out of 5, calling it "one of the grooviest, funkiest underground records of the '90s."
+John Bush of AllMusic called the album "one of the grooviest, funkiest underground records of the '90s."
 He said, "My Vinyl Weighs a Ton boasts deep beats and choice samples, all of them working brilliantly together, and enough great cutting to keep each track raw and full of energy."
 On the issue of March 1, 1999, CMJ New Music Report listed it as one of the "Essential Releases of the Week".

 In 2015, Fact placed it at number 58 on the "Best Indie Hip-Hop Records of All Time" list.
 In 2016, HotNewHipHop placed it at number 5 on the "Top 10 Compilation-Style Albums by Producers" list.